ArnabSaha22/stock-price-predictor/README.md

 ## ⚠️ Risk Disclaimer

-**Important Notice**: This project is for educational and research purposes only.
+This project is for educational and research purposes only.
 Stock market investments carry inherent risks, and predictions may not always be accurate.